Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Entropy Formula

 \begin{proof} See \cite[Lemma 3.5]{AP06}. \end{proof}

-\begin{remark} This covering lemma is true replacing $f$ by an open distance expanding and topologically transitive map $T$ of a compact metric space $X$; $\Leb$ by a $\phi$-conformal measure $\nu$ for a continuous potential $\phi:M\rightarrow \RR$; recall Remark \ref{rmk0}. \end{remark}
+\begin{remark} The statement of Lemma~\ref{lemma3.5} remains valid, with the same proof, replacing $f$ by an open distance expanding and topologically transitive map $T$ of a compact metric space $X$; and $\Leb$ by a $\phi$-conformal measure $\nu$ for a continuous potential $\phi:M\rightarrow \RR$; recall Remark \ref{rmk0}. \end{remark}

 We use this covering lemma to prove the following.
+Fix a reference probability measure $\nu$ for the space $M$.
+We recall that a $f$-invariant probability measure $\mu$ is $\nu$-weak-SRB-like if